thomasboyt/pearl/packages/pearl/docs/roadmap.md

   }
 }
 ```

+- On the other hand, strategies like the above could leave a component in an invalid state - e.g. what if MyComponent can't function without a set `sprite`?
+- It's also hard to subclass components when base class needs settings - have to copy logic to apply settings, or create helper method.

+### Magic Components

 TypeScript (as of 2.1) now makes it easy to create a type-safe API similar to the original Coquette entity construction API: